Ferrumofomega/goes/README.md

 1. Make sure that all requirements above are installed
 1. `cp .sample_env .env` and fill out any `<>` blocks
 1. `set -o allexport && source .env && set +o allexport` to export environment variables
-1. `pip install -r requirements.txt` to install dependencies
-1. `conda install mpi4py`
-1. `pip install -r requirements-dev.in` to install test dependencies
+1. `scripts/install` to install package and dependencies
-1. `scripts/test-it` to verify installation
+1. `scripts/test-it` to verify install
-1. `python setup.py install` to install the package

 ## Entry Points